Hungle0108/HRM/README.md

 Contributions are welcome!
 Please feel free to submit pull requests or open issues for bugs and feature requests.

-## License

-[Specify your license here]

 ## Contact

 For questions or support, please contact the development team.
+Developers:
+1. duyphudang2007@gmail.com
+2. hunglegia2008@gmail.com

 ---